Multiscale analysis of a kinetic equation for mechanotaxis: Conclusion

 \section{Conclusion}

-The new kinetic model \eqref{eq:K1} takes into account the interaction of cells with the substrate through some mechanical forces (propulasion and friction).
+The new kinetic model \eqref{eq:K1} takes into account the interaction of cells with the substrate through some mechanical forces (propulsion and friction).
+In this way, it provides a mesoscopic framework for mechanotaxis, extending standard run-and-tumble models by explicitly incorporating the effect of the mechanical environment on cell migration and collective behavior.

 The relative values of tumbling rate and cell mass determine a family of macroscopic equations.
-These are Fokker-Planck equations with similarity to the Keller-Segel system on the one hand, and with density supressed diffusion on the other hand.
+More precisely, starting from the kinetic model, we formally derived several macroscopic limit equations corresponding to different asymptotic regimes.
+These are Fokker--Planck equations with similarity to the Keller--Segel system on the one hand, and with density-suppressed diffusion on the other hand.
+One of the main contributions of the paper is therefore to clarify how these different macroscopic behaviors emerge from a single mechanotactic kinetic description.
+Thus, the macroscopic transport coefficients have a clear physical interpretation, since they are derived from the mesoscopic equation without imposing ad-hoc macroscopic assumptions.

 We derived the linear stability condition which combines a parameter value (expressing the relation between tumbling and friction) and signal dependent equilibrium velocity.
 This condition is very sharp as confirmed by numerical simulations.
+For some of the macroscopic settings, we also obtained more detailed analytical results, including structural properties related to entropy dissipation and free-energy decay.

 In unstable situations, we found three types of typical patterns: periodic oscillations, phase separations, and single Dirac concentrations (small signal diffusion).
-These are predicted by semi-analytical calculations and confirmed by numerical simulations.
+At the theoretical level, these behaviors are predicted by the linear and semi-analytical analysis of the macroscopic equations.
+The numerical illustrations are restricted to one space dimension, where they validate the sharpness of the instability threshold and illustrate the possible pattern-selection mechanisms.
+They should however be understood as illustrative examples rather than as a complete characterization of the nonlinear multidimensional dynamics.

 Numerics shows that several metastable states may occur and understanding the transitions and the global dynamics remains open.
 From the theoretical side, a nonlinear analysis for the coupled system remains to be done.
-In particular we expect blow-up phenomena, at least in dimension $d\geq 2$, as in the limiting cases of the pure Keller-Segel system and, in some specific situations, for the density supressed systems.
+A fully rigorous justification of the macroscopic limits from the kinetic model is also left for future work.
+In particular we expect blow-up phenomena, at least in dimension $d\geq 2$, as in the limiting cases of the pure Keller--Segel system and, in some specific situations, for the density-suppressed systems.
 The model itself could be expanded to treat different physical situations as deformation of the substrate and more elaborated hydrodynamic effects.
+Another possible extension of the model could consist in investigating the tumbling frequency modification induced by the presence of supplementary internal variables, according, e.g., to \cite{ErbanOth2,PTV2016,PSTY2020}.